Small Camper Remodel Tips, Ideas, & Makeover Cost

 Image Source: rvingknowhow.com

 Most RVs have a mix of particle board cabinets, veneer coverings, and solid wood parts.
 Besides, most RV walls are either painted planks or wallpaper.
-Depending on how old your RV is, you can find even more surfaces, such as glass and poly doors, as well as other plastic panels.
+Depending on how old your RV is, you can find even more surfaces, such as glass and poly doors and other plastic panels.

 5. Prime and Paint the RV Interior